oasis-tcs/openc2-usecases/TTD-PlugfestHackathon/breakouts.md

 - SBOM analysis
 - Cyberdefense Automation Use cases
 - using CACAO for PoC/Plugfest Playbooks
+- hackathon
-- organization specific breakouts (e.g. to provide a tutuorial on how an application fits in one of the ecosystems for a set of use cases)
+- organization specific breakouts (e.g. to provide a tutorial on how an application fits in one of the ecosystems for a set of use cases)

+A Discord server has been set up for use by the breakout sessions.
+See (somebody needs to fill this out) for more information.

 ## Breakout Session #1
 TBD.
 See Discord "Breakout Admin" channel for more details